 Grip: Check the condition of the grip.
 If the grip is worn bare or to the point where the cushioning is gone you’ll need to replace it.
 Although the cost is minimal- you can get a quality replacement paddle grip for around $10-$15, it’s another cost to factor into the price.
 And you’ll still have to redo the grip, with a little practice you can get the grip to feel brand new, but if it’s your first time doing it- you may not get that plush comfy feel of a brand new paddle grip has.

 Dead Spots: paddles are exposed to repeated contact and after banging thousands of balls, the repeated impact takes its toll on the paddle surface.
 The vibration and repeated shock can cause the layers of the paddle face (graphite, fiberglass, etc) to separate from the paddle core material (Nomex®, polymer, aluminum).

 When the layers separate it can cause “dead spots” where the paddle loses responsiveness, the ball just does not bounce off the surface as you would expect.
 This can be a frustrating experience for the player since it creates inconsistencies in shots as some fall shorter or bounce farther than others.

-Another thing you can do is hit down on the ball off the ground and back…similar to some players’s pre-serve routine.
-This allows you to hit the ball harder that just bouncing in air, do this repeatedly checking for responsiveness.
+Another thing you can do is hit down on the ball off the ground and back…similar to some players’ pre-serve routine.
+This allows you to hit the ball harder than just bouncing in the air, do this repeatedly checking for responsiveness.